multiversx/mx-sdk-py-cli/docs/pages/installation.rst

 Install without erdpy-up
 =========================

 You can install without the ``erdpy-up`` as well.
-If you'd like to install without relying on the easy installation script, kindly read and follow the instructions in this section.
-Otherwise, feel free to skip it.
+If you would like to install without relying on the installation script, simply follow the instructions in this section.
+Otherwise, feel free to skip.
-Ensure you have ``pip3`` installed.

 Prepare PATH
 =============

+Firstly, ensure you have ``pip3`` installed.
 To have the command **erdpy** available in your shell after installation, make sure you adjust the ``PATH`` environment variable as described below:

 On Linux in ``~/.profile`` run: